Comparator automata in quantitative verification: Discounted-sum comparator

 \subsection{Integer discount-factor}

 In this section, we provide an explicit construction of an $\omega$-regular comparator for discounted-sum with integer discount-factors.
 We use this construction to prove that discounted-sum aggregate function with integer discount-factor is $\omega$-regular.
-Finally, we use the $\omega$-regular DS-comparator in Algorithm~\ref{Alg:DSInclusion} to establish $\mathsf{PSPACE}$-completeness of DS-inclusion with integer discount-factors. \paragraph{Discounted-sum comparator} Let integer $\mu>0$ be the upper-bound on sequences.
+Finally, we use the $\omega$-regular DS-comparator in Algorithm~\ref{Alg:DSInclusion} to establish that $\mathsf{PSPACE}$-completeness of DS-inclusion with integer discount-factors.

+\paragraph{Discounted-sum comparator} Let integer $\mu>0$ be the upper-bound on sequences.
 The core intuition is that bounded sequences can be converted to their value in base $d$ via a finite-state transducer.
 Lexicographic comparison of the converted sequences renders the desired DS-comparator.
-Conversion of sequences to base $d$ requires a certain amount of {\em look-ahead} by the transducer.
+Conversion of sequences to base $d$ requires a certain amount of \emph{look-ahead} by the transducer.
 Here we describe a method that directly incorporates the look-ahead with lexicographic comparison to obtain the DS-comparator for integer discount-factor $d>1$.
 Here we construct the discounted-sum comparator for relation $<$.

 We explain the construction in detail now.
 For weight sequence $A$ and integer discount-factor $d>1$, $\DSum{A}{d}$ can be interpreted as a value in base $d$ i.e. $\DSum{A}{d} = A[0] + \frac{A[1]}{d} + \frac{A[2]}{d^2} + \dots = (A[0].A[1]A[2]\dots)_d$~\cite{chaudhuri2013regular}.
 Unlike comparison of numbers in base $d$, the lexicographically larger sequence may not be larger in value since (i) The elements of weight sequences may be larger in value than base $d$, and (ii) Every value has multiple infinite-sequence representations.